python/devguide/developer-workflow/lang-changes.rst

 PEP process
 -----------

-Once you are certain you have a language change proposal which will appeal to the general Python community, you can begin the PEP process to officially propose the change.
-See :pep:`1` for information on PEPs and the PEP process, and the :pep:`PEP Index <0>` for examples.
+Once you have a proposal which will appeal to the general Python community, you can begin the PEP process to officially propose the change.
+This starts with finding a sponsor from the core team.
+See :pep:`1` for
+information on PEPs and the PEP process, and the :pep:`PEP Index <0>` for examples.